Office: room 123

 Over recent years, Dr. Georgakilas’ has developed a reliable methodology for the study of clustered DNA lesions at the cellular or tissue level using human or bacterial DNA repair enzymes based on the pioneering work of Dr. B. Sutherland.
 There are limited data on the use of the DNA damage molecular assays for the detection of bistranded non-double strand break (DSB) oxidative clustered DNA lesions (OCDLs) in vitro or in vivo.
 Dr. Georgakilas work has provided a novel adaptation of neutral single cell gel electrophoresis (Comet assay) or pulsed field gel electrophoresis to measure these unique types of lesion and their repair.
 Thus far, Dr. Georgakilas’ research has contributed to the identification of novel DNA repair pathways for OCDLs, as well as uncovering different strategies that these mutagenic and repair resistant lesions are processed by the cell or human tissue.
 By this way, meaningful insights can be discovered for the biological and clinical application of DNA damage clusters.
 His interests are in the fields of biophysical analysis of DNA damage, biopolymers, oxidative stress and role of clustered DNA damage in carcinogenesis.

-SELECTED PUBLICATIONS (OUT OF 52 TOTAL PEER-REVIEWED)
+SELECTED PUBLICATIONS (OUT OF 52 TOTAL PEER-REVIEWED) link to complete list of publications

 - Georgakilas, A. G., Bennett, P. V., Wilson III, D. M., and Sutherland, B. M. Processing of bistranded abasic DNA clusters in gamma-irradiated human hematopoietic cells.
 Nucleic Acids Res., 32: 5609-5620, 2004.